FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 Success!
 Let's add in some authentication, shall we?

-## Initial handlers and OAuth2 config
+## Setting up initial handlers and OAuth2 config in our golang app

 We are going to set up the handlers and OAuth2 configuration.
 For that, we need to import necessary components such as the OAuth and HTTP packages first: